OULibraries/ansible-role-nginx/README.md

 Nginx webserver for OU Libraries.
 Uses official nginx stable repository.
 It only proxies the first upstream defined per site.

 Installs LetsEncrypt Certbot, but doesn't actually run letsencrypt for you.
+It should automatically renew any certificates created through Certbot, however.
 Assuming you have DNS correctly configured alread, you should be able to run the following after applying this role:

 ```
-sudo certbot certonly --webroot -w /srv/certbot/.well-known/acme-challenge -d site.example.com --email email@example.com --agree-tos
+sudo certbot certonly --webroot -w /srv/certbot -d site.example.com --email email@example.com --agree-tos

 ```

 and have appropriately certificates created.
+You'll need to substitute in appropriate directories, hostnames, and email addresses.
 This role is currently too dumb to handle the changeover of self-signed certs to real certs in the nginx config, so you're on your own at the moment.

 Will add more stuff later.